 Meanwhile, back in Mountain View, Silicon Graphics' business was struggling despite a booming high tech economy.
 Silicon Graphics spun-out MIPS Technologies, Inc. as a semiconductor intellectual property licensing company that would compete directly with Lexra after Lexra was already established in that business.
 Due to a single deal between Silicon Graphics and Nintendo, MIPS Technologies Inc. began its life with approximately ten times as much money as Lexra.
 MIPS Technologies also had about five times as many engineers as Lexra.

-Though you can not patent an instruction set, you can patent designs and methods that are necessary to implement a particular unusual instruction that is part of the instruction set.
+Though you can not patent an instruction set, you can patent techniques that are necessary to implement a particular unusual instruction that is part of the instruction set.
 That prevents competitors from creating a fully compatible clone of your processor without infringing your patent.
 There are four instructions in the MIPS-I instruction set that are protected by one US patent, 4,814,976.
 These instructions, lwl, lwr, swl, and swr are known as the unaligned load and store instructions.
 These instructions are useful in systems in which memory is scarce or expensive.
 In such systems, it is often useful to pack 16-bit or 32-bit data values in to memory in such a way that they are aligned to arbitrary byte boundaries and not necessarily to natural 16-bit half-word or 32-bit word boundaries.
-Accessing such unaligned variables requires at least two bus clock cycles, whereas accesses to aligned data can be performed in a single cycle.
-Most assembly programmers and compilers for modern systems align data to their natural address boundaries in order to gain the system bus performance benefit of aligned loads and stores.
+Accessing such unaligned variables requires at least two memory bus clock cycles, whereas accesses to aligned data can be performed in a single cycle.
+Most assembly programmers and compilers for modern systems align data to their natural address boundaries in order to gain the memory bus performance benefit of aligned loads and stores.